Rules & Regulations

 Residents who smoke outside must be at least 20 feet from any of the entrance doors and must disposed of the stubs in the garbage containers outside the front or back doors.

-I. BOARD MEETINGS
+G. BOARD MEETINGS

 Per the By Laws, “all Board meetings are considered closed sessions”.
 However, any owner may petition to speak to the Board via written request.
 The Board must allocate time, during a subsequent meeting, to hear the petitioner.”
 Minutes of Board meetings are summarized in the Beacon Place newsletter.
 Full copies of the meeting minutes may be obtained by leaving a request in the office.
 Please note that privacy laws require that we redact names and unit numbers before disseminating a copy of the minutes.

 No items such as clothing, curtains, rugs, or mops shall be shaken or hung from any of the windows, balconies, or entry doors of the units.
+This is a requirement of the Declaration of Condominium and the Rules and Regulations.
+This requirement cannot be changed.

 Please do not feed any animals and/or birds on the premises, and /or leaving food on the premises to feed animals and /or birds.